 Despite the continuing high industrial demand for building new distributed systems, there are few institutionalized, commonly applicable techniques and design approaches like those found in other engineering disciplines.
 Practitioners are left to learn the same lessons over and over again, either through hard-won experience or by stumbling across a relevant paragraph in an academic paper.

 Henry Robinson shares practical lessons learned from more than eight years spent building distributed systems using the Hadoop ecosystem (including Apache Zookeeper, Apache Flume, Apache Impala, and more), focusing on the thorny question of how to scale a distributed system.
 Henry outlines a framework for thinking about the problems of scale (in many dimensions) and effectively navigating the phase transitions between 10-, 100-, and 1,000-node deployments.

-Henry Robinson is a software engineer at Cloudera, where he works on a variety of distributed systems, including Apache Zookeeper and Apache Impala.
+Henry Robinson is a software engineer with some experience in open-source distributed systems, including Apache Zookeeper, Apache Flume and Apache Impala.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org